 While the candied pecans create a caramelized sweetness, you can also drizzle on some caramel sauce.

-It will eventually melt into the dessert, so I recommend keeping it on the side and drizzling over individual servings if you think you will have leftovers.
+It will eventually melt into the pineapple upside down cheesecake mixture, so I recommend keeping it on the side and drizzling over individual servings if you think you will have leftovers.

 With love, from our simple kitchen to yours.